Speko Docs

 This guide walks through standing up a LiveKit Agents worker that uses Speko for every modality.
-The worker registers with LiveKit Cloud, joins rooms on demand, and runs a streaming voice pipeline backed by Speko’s routing.
-If you only want browser-side conversation logic and don’t run your own worker, see the hosted session flow instead.
+The worker registers with LiveKit Cloud, joins rooms on demand, and runs a streaming voice pipeline backed by Speko's routing.

 Architecture